jobbogamer/jobbogamer.github.io/_posts/blog/2014-09-28-stone-and-pounds-in-pcalc.md

 I looked for a setting to change Health to imperial units, but the app doesn't actually have a single setting to its name.

 I decided the way to get around this was to set up a function in [PCalc][1] to convert from stone and pounds to kilograms.
-This isn't exactly friendly since it adds another step, but without a set of [very expensive scales][2], weight tracking in Health is a manual process anyway.
+This isn't exactly friendly since it adds another step, but without a set of [very expensive scales][2], weight tracking in Health is a manual process anyway. <!-- more -->

 Using the function in PCalc is fairly simple.
 You type in the imperial measurement in the form stone.pounds as a fake decimal: